-Beginning in 2006, processing year 2007, IRS will no longer accept 3 1/2-inch diskettes for filing information returns.
+The IRS no longer accepts 3 1/2-inch diskettes for filing information returns.

-New regulations under section 1446 apply to publicly traded partnerships (PTP) that have effectively connected income.
-The PTP can no longer elect to withhold tax based on effectively connected income allocable to its foreign partners.
+A publicly traded partnership (PTP) that has effectively connected income can not elect to withhold tax based on effectively connected income allocable to its foreign partners.
 The PTP must withhold on the distribution of that income to its foreign partners.
-See page 5.
+See page 6.